 - 2340 Addressable fixed temperature heat detector, 60°C, enclosed.
 Built-in LED that is lit to indicate that the detector has generated fire alarm.
 Terminals for ext.
 LED 2216.
-DIL-switch for address setting.
-The 2340 unit is to be replaced with the 3309 unit. - 2341 Addressable fixed temperature heat detector, 80°C, enclosed.
+DILswitch for address setting.
+The 2340 unit is to be replaced with the 3309 unit in 2330 mode or NORMAL mode, algorithm class A1 or A2 S. - Addressable fixed temperature heat detector, 80°C, enclosed.
 Built-in LED that is lit to indicate that the detector has generated fire alarm.
 Terminals for ext.
 LED 2216.
-DIL-switch for address setting.
+DILswitch for address setting.
+The 2341 unit is to be replaced with the 3309 unit in NORMAL mode, algorithm class B2 S.